 ICS Special Events

 Besides its annual lecture series, ICS organizes different special events.
 These include conferences, colloquia, symposia, workshops, film screenings, performances, and so forth.
 ICS also collaborates with other units on campus as well as with neighboring institutions in co-sponsoring lectures and other activities.
-Special ICS activities include the co-sponsoring with the National Committee on United States-China Relations its annual "CHINA Town Hall: Local Connections, National Reflections" event; for instance, the Eighth Annnual CHINA Town Hall's national webcast featured President Jimmy Carter (39th U.S. president), while the Seventh CHINA Town Hall features former Secretary of State Madeleine Albright (first female to serve in that position), while the previous year featured U.S. Ambassador Gary Locke (serving from 2011 to 2014, and the first Chinese American to serve as Ambassador to China, who also served as U.S. Secretary of Commerce (2009-2011) and as a Governor (in the state of Washington, 1997-2005 (and, in fact, the only Chinese American to serve as a governor of any state in the U.S.).
+Special ICS activities include the co-sponsoring with the National Committee on United States-China Relations its annual "CHINA Town Hall: Local Connections, National Reflections" event; for instance, the Eighth Annnual CHINA Town Hall's national webcast featured President Jimmy Carter (39th U.S. president), while the Seventh CHINA Town Hall featured former Secretary of State Madeleine Albright (first female to serve in that position).
+And the previous year featured U.S. Ambassador Gary Locke (serving from 2011 to 2014, and the first Chinese American to serve as U.S. Ambassador to China, who also served as U.S. Secretary of Commerce (2009-2011) and as a Governor (in the state of Washington, 1997-2005 (and, in fact, the only Chinese American to serve as a governor of any state in the U.S.).

 ICS Graduate Forums

 Beginning in Spring 2011, ICS also hosts one or two graduate forums each academic year, organized by ICS or a China faculty member and typically on some specific theme, especially in the early years.
 In recent years, the event is organized by ICS and held in spring.
 The forums give OSU graduate students in China-related areas an opportunity to present and discuss their research with faculty and peers.
 Faculty members who are interested in organizing an ICS Graduate Forum are encouraged to contact the ICS director.
 The list of forums thus far is given below: